dsolversorg/sm-ferring/README.md

-# Soul Machines React Reference UI
+# Soul Machines React Reference UI Testing

 This template succeeds the previous [react-template](https://github.com/soulmachines/react-template).
 This is re-write is based on [create-react-app](https://github.com/facebook/create-react-app) and is designed mainly to provide a simple and familiar developer experience.